Loading...

 the same as usual

-Overall, dreams with hell are more related to emotions in dreams.
-Specifically, dreams of hell are much more related to confusion, more related to fear, and much more related to hatred than dreams in general.
+Dreams of hell are much more related to confusion, more related to fear, and more related to pain than dreams in general.

 the same as usual